psychotimmy/aoc2023-cpm/README.md

 Some examples from Advent of Code 2023 written in Turbo Pascal 3.01A under CP/M 2.2.
 Converted from my original solutions written using Free Pascal on a Raspberry Pi.

-Most require my Pascal Big Integer library - BIGILIB.PAS - which can be found here: https://github.com/psychotimmy/PascalBigIntegers
+Unless stated, these solutions require my Pascal Big Integer library - BIGILIB.PAS - which can be found here: https://github.com/psychotimmy/PascalBigIntegers

 As per the advent of code rules, the sample and puzzle data are not included in